Generalized Rothe diagrams for orthogonal roots: Generalized Rothe diagrams and quasiparabolic sets

 If we identify $\Omega_U$ with $S_k$ and $W_I$ with $S_k\times S_k$, then the $W_I$-action on $\Omega_U$ is given by By \cite[Theorem 3.1]{rains13}, this makes $S_k$ into a quasiparabolic set with height function $\ell$, proving (i).

 Parts (vi) and (vii) follow from the relevant definitions, and (viii) follows from the well-known identity $\sum_{\pi \in S_k} q^{\ell(\pi)} = [k]_q!$. \end{proof}

-\begin{rmk} \begin{enumerate} \item It is sometimes helpful to identify $U$ as the positions on a $k\times k$ board and $\Omega_U$ with configurations of $k$ nonattacking rooks on the board, with each root $v_{ij}=\ep_i\pm \ep_{j+k}$ corresponding to the $(i,j)$-th position.
-A position on the board then corresponds to a residue if and only if it is vacant and not attacked either from the left or from above.
-Plotting a $k$-root and its residues on the board yields the original Rothe diagram of the permutation correspoding to the rook configuration; see Figure \ref{fig:og_rothe}.
+\begin{rmk} \begin{enumerate} \item It is sometimes helpful to identify $U$ as the positions on a $k\times k$ board and $\Omega_U$ with configurations of $k$ nonattacking rooks on the board, with each root $v_{ij}=\ep_i\pm \ep_{j+k}$ corresponding to the square $(i, j)$ in the $i$-th row from the top and $j$-th column from the left.
+If we place a dot at each position corresponding to a root in an element $R\in \Omega_U$, then a root dominates a $k$-root if and only if it is of the form $\ep_a + \ep_{b+k}$ where the position $(a, b)$ is both vacant and not attacked either from the left or from above by the positions in $R$.
+For example, Figure \ref{fig:og_rothe} depicts the case where $R=\{v_{12}, v_{24}, v_{31}, v_{43}\}$, with the elements of $R$ marked by dots and the $R$-dominating roots by stars.

-\item Instead of regarding $\Omega_U$ as an $S_k \times S_k$-set, we may regard it as an $(S_k, S_k)$-biset, as in the proof of part (v) of the theorem, and from this perspective, $\Omega_U$ has a left $S_k$-action permuting the rows, and a right $S_k$-action permuting the columns.
-The actions commute with each other, and $\Omega_U$ is a quasiparaboic $S_k$-set under each action. \end{enumerate}
+\item Instead of regarding $\Omega_U$ as an $S_k \times S_k$-set, we may regard it as an $(S_k, S_k)$-biset, as in the proof of part (v) of Theorem \ref{thm:perdet}.
+From this perspective, $\Omega_U$ has a left $S_k$-action permuting the rows, and a right $S_k$-action permuting the columns.
+The actions commute with each other, and $\Omega_U$ is a quasiparabolic $S_k$-set under each action. \end{enumerate} \end{rmk}